phpinternalsbook/PHP-Internals-Book/Book/classes_objects/serialization.rst

 and a ``__wakeup`` method (which restores the state from the serialized properties).

 The ``get_properties`` handler allows you to fetch the properties of an object as a hashtable.
-The engine does this in various places one of them being ``O`` serialization.
-Thus we can use this handler to return the views buffer object, offset and length as properties, which will then be serialized just like any other property::
+The engine does this in various places, one of them being ``O`` serialization.
+Thus we can use this handler to return the view's buffer object, offset and length as properties, which will then be serialized just like any other property::

     static HashTable *array_buffer_view_get_properties(zval *obj TSRMLS_DC)